mysto/python-fpe/README.md

 but a design model.
 The encryption process consisting of eight rounds of processing of the plaintext, each round applies an internal round function followed by transformation steps.

-The round function applies AES encryption in ECB mode, which is performed each iteration on alternating halves of the text being encrypted.
+The FF3 round function uses AES encryption in ECB mode, which is performed each iteration on alternating halves of the text being encrypted.
 The *key* value in FF3 is used only to initialize the AES cipher.
 Thereafter the *tweak* is used together with the intermediate encrypted text as input to the round function.

-In AES ECB mode, the total number of bits in the plaintext must be a multiple of the block size.
 ## Implementation Notes

 This implementation was originally based upon the [Capital One Go implemntation](https://github.com/capitalone/fpe).
 It follows the algorithm as outlined in the NIST specification as closely as possible, including naming.